merkle-open/SitecoreBlog/docs/_posts/2024-05-06-extend-rich-text-editor-for-custom-link-type.md

 <a href="/test" title="Link with tracking" data-clickevent="{'eventCategory': 'Test Category', 'eventAction': 'Test Action', 'eventLabel': 'Test Label'}">Custom link with tracking</a>
 ```

-Remark: If the dialog shows an error message, clear your cache and reload the page.
+Remark: If the dialog shows an error message or doesn't load correctly, clear your cache and reload the page.

 ## Conclusion
 Let’s wrap it up by summarizing the steps to extend the default rich text editor with your custom button: